 |Class 5||12,000 lbs – but can handle 17,000 with a weight distributing hitch|

-Considerations in Towing
+Considerations In Towing

 There are a number of things to think about when towing.
 How you are going to tow?
 What is the weight of those items combined?
 What is the gas mileage when towing?
 Does it make sense or are there other options?

-What Does Car Weight?
+What Does Car Weight For Towing?

-What Does A Trailer Weigh?
+What Does A Trailer Weigh For Towing?

 Open flatbed dual axle car trailer weight from 1,600 lbs to 2,200 lbs, while an enclosed dual axle car trailer weights can be from 1,800 lbs all the way up to 5,000 lbs.
 While a boat trailer can be from about 1,000 lbs for a 15-foot trailer to 7,000 lbs for a 28-foot trailer.
 So based on your car size or boat size, a 5,000 tow capacity can be very quickly exceeded.

-What Does A Boat Weight?
+What Does A Boat Weight For Towing?

-A typical 24-foot boat can weight from 3,500 to 4,000 lbs.
+A typical 24-foot boat can weigh from 3,500 to 4,000 lbs.
 If you want to bring along a small aluminum boat or an inflatable, with a motor the weight can quickly get up to about 5,50 lbs.

 Maximum Hitch Weight

-Mileage While Towing
+What Kind Of Mileage Will I Get While Towing

 Choosing to tow inevitably has a cost to what you are towing.
-The heaver tow the lower the fuel mileage.
+The heavier tow the lower the fuel mileage.
 This goes for diesel as well as gasoline engines.
 Typically the loss in mileage can be from 10 to 25% in lost fuel mileage.
 So if your diesel currently has about 20 mpg and you are towing 5,000 lbs then the lowered fuel mileage would be 15 mpg while towing.